 5. Take a Break

 Above all else, remember these weeks are a time to reconnect with family and friends and recharge for the new year and everything to come.
-Don’t feel guilty if you need a break to take a calming snowy walk or go shopping for an hour.
+Don’t feel guilty if you need a break to take a calming snowy walk or go online shopping for an hour.
 MCAT Prep can be stressful, and so can the holidays.
 Definitely try to sneak in as many relaxing moments as you need.

 There’s no denying the January MCAT is right around the corner, but that doesn’t mean you should lock yourself in a room until then.
 Balance and time management are key, and can make for both a productive and fun season!
-Plus, be on the lookout for a special announcement Monday to kick off Cyber Week to take your MCAT prep to the next level.

 Search the Blog